Quick Question: Can You Still Get a Tan While Wearing SPF?

-For broad-spectrum protection and anti-aging antioxidants — specifically, white grape polyphenol and vitamin E — for the face and body, reach for this fast-absorbing sunscreen by Vichy.
-The formula practically melts into the skin without leaving a greasy, sticky, whitening residue.
+For broad-spectrum protection and anti-aging antioxidants — specifically white grape polyphenol and vitamin E — for the face and body, reach for this fast-absorbing sunscreen by Vichy.
+The formula practically melts into the skin without leaving a greasy, sticky, white residue.

 For easy-to-use sun protection that smells out of this world, My Sol Stick is going to be your new beach-bag favorite.
 It’s specifically designed for the face, lips and areas with tattoos.
 It has SPF 50 protection and leaves you with a moisturized finish.

 This weightless, tinted sunscreen — formulated with transparent zinc oxide, artemia salina and translucent color spheres — adapts seamlessly to various skin tones and provides broad-spectrum UVA/UVB protection.
 The formula features a breakthrough technology where iron oxide spheres evenly disperse within the fluid to provide sheer surface coating, UV protection and skin radiance.
 What’s more: It’s paraben-free and non-comedogenic, which makes it an ideal choice for all skin types, even sensitive.

-This titanium dioxide sunscreen is 100-percent mineral based, boasts UVA/UVB technology, antioxidant vitamin E protection and a universal sheer tint.
+This titanium dioxide sunscreen is 100% mineral based, boasts UVA/UVB technology, antioxidant vitamin E protection and a universal sheer tint.
 Thanks to the lightweight consistency, it’s an ideal choice for sensitive and acne-prone skin types.